Yuichi Nakamaru

-Yūichi Nakamaru (中丸雄一, Nakamaru Yuuichi), is a Japanese singer-songwriter, actor, television personality, radio host, and a member of KAT-TUN.
-He joined the talent agency Johnny & Associates in 1998 and then officially debuted as part of KAT-TUN in 2006.
+Yūichi Nakamaru (中丸雄一, Nakamaru Yuuichi), is a Japanese singer-songwriter, actor, television personality and radio host under Starto Entertainment.
+He joined the talent agency Johnny & Associates in 1998 and then officially debuted as part of KAT-TUN in 2006, group to which he belonged until its disbandment in April 2025.

-Individually, he has acted in numerous drama serials and is most known as a commentator and host of his own segment on NTV information variety show "Sunday Countdown Show Shūichi".
+Individually, he has acted in numerous drama serials and is most known as a commentator and host of his own segment on NTV information variety show Sunday Countdown Show Shūichi.